marianomd/acs712-esphome/README.md

 Watts estimation is done with a 220V supposed voltage.

-Have in mind that without voltage divider a 30A model will measure up to 20A.
+Have in mind that without voltage divider on the ADC pin a 30A model will measure up to 20A.

 Example yaml fragment: